rabbitmq/rabbitmq-server/deps/rabbitmq_shovel_management/README.md

 *Note* Either `dest_queue` OR `dest_exchange` can be specified in the `value` stanza of the JSON, but not both.

 #### `GET /api/parameters/shovel/{vhost}/{name}`
-Shows the configurtion parameters for a shovel.
+Shows the configuration parameters for a shovel.

 **Example**